Pandaroses/doubletapp/notes/nea.typ

   + user can see if it is their personal best
   + user has the option to start a new game from the results menu
 + user can view leaderboard
-  + user can view the top 10 highest scoring games
+  + user can view the top 10 highest scoring games with corresponding usernames
-  + user can view their personal top 10 highest scores
+  + user can view their personal top 10 highest scores with corresponding dates
 + user can play the multiplayer gamemode
   + user can see the other players movements on other grids in the game
   + user can see their remaining score quota for each 5 second interval period